stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 ### 7.1 Training signals

-The following training signals can be derived from Q073 observables.
+The following training signals can be derived from Q073 observables under a chosen encoding instance `E*`.

 1. `signal_multilevel_alignment`

-   * Definition: a scalar signal constructed from `I_align(m)` and `DeltaS_misalignment(m)`, such as:
+   * Definition: a scalar signal constructed from `I_align(m)` and `DeltaS_misalignment(m)`, such as

      ```txt
+     signal_multilevel_alignment(m) =
-     signal_multilevel_alignment = I_align(m) - c_misalign * DeltaS_misalignment(m)
+       I_align(m) - c_misalign * DeltaS_misalignment(m)
      ```

      with a fixed coefficient `c_misalign > 0`.

-   * Purpose: reward internal representations that reflect higher alignment between units at different levels when the context describes successful major transitions.
+   * Purpose: reward internal representations that reflect higher alignment between units at different levels when the context describes successful major transitions or stable multi-level organizations.

 2. `signal_cooperation_stability`